Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-accept-blue/README.md

 ## Refunds, Transactions and Subscriptions for placed orders

 After an order is placed, the `order.lines.acceptBlueSubscriptions` is populated with the actual subscription values from the Accept Blue platform, so it will not call your strategy anymore.
-This is to better reflect the subscription that was actually created t the time of ordering.
+This is to better reflect the subscription that was actually created at the time of ordering.

 This means you can now also get the transactions per subscriptions with the field `order.lines.acceptBlueSubscriptions.transactions`.
 To refund a transaction, you first need to get the transaction id.